-- 1. Provide an introduction to social science theory and/or methodology; - Reveal, describe, analyze and critically evaluate the connections between and among human beings and their place in the world, whether ethical, cultural, physical, or social; - Demonstrate knowledge of the diversity of social, economic and political institutions and processes, and their interrelationship within the United States and/or world; - 4.
-Provide orientations toward collective behavior; - 5.
-Present cross-cultural orientations; - 6.
-Provide multivariable explanations of social issues; - Provide macro (institutional/societal) and micro (individual and small group) approaches; and, - Provide frameworks or settings for applied learning, knowledge or skills.
+- a.
+Provide an introduction to social science theory and/or methodology; - b.
+Reveal, describe, analyze and critically evaluate the connections between and among human beings and their place in the world, whether ethical, cultural, physical, or social; - c.
+Demonstrate knowledge of the diversity of social, economic and political institutions and processes, and their interrelationship within the United States and/or world;

+- e.
+Present cross-cultural orientations; - f.
+Provide multivariable explanations of social issues; - g.
+Provide macro (institutional/societal) and micro (individual and small group) approaches; and, - h.
+Provide frameworks or settings for applied learning, knowledge or skills.